panda-re/panda/panda/docs/manual.md

 This function allows a plugin to read or write `len` bytes of guest physical memory at `addr` into or from the supplied buffer `buf`.
 This function differs from QEMU's `cpu_physical_memory_rw` in that it will never access I/O, only RAM.
-This function returns zero on success, and negative values on failure (page not mapped).
+This function returns zero on success, and non-zero values on failure (page not mapped).
 ```C
 int panda_virtual_memory_rw(CPUState *env, target_ulong addr, uint8_t *buf, int len, int is_write);
 ```